Mexican Street Corn Salad

 To serve garnish with additional cheese and cilantro, if preferred.

-- Make Ahead: Char the corn and prep all the veggies up to a few hours ahead.
-Toss everything together just before serving for the best flavor and texture.
+- Make ahead: Char the corn and prep the vegetables up to a day ahead and keep them separate.
+Toss everything together within an hour of serving.

 Serving: 1serving | Calories: 350kcal | Carbohydrates: 41g | Protein: 9g | Fat: 20g | Saturated Fat: 5g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 8g | Trans Fat: 0.01g | Cholesterol: 23mg | Sodium: 415mg | Potassium: 628mg | Fiber: 7g | Sugar: 9g | Vitamin A: 1515IU | Vitamin C: 44mg | Calcium: 131mg | Iron: 2mg